No Products in the Cart

 Reflect and Adjust: After a hypo, reflect on what caused it and adjust your insulin, food intake, or activity levels to prevent future episodes.

-By following these tips, you can manage hypoglycemia more effectively and reduce the risk of hypo-bingeing.
+By following these tips, you can manage hypoglycaemia more effectively and reduce the risk of hypo-bingeing.
 Stay prepared, stay calm, and stay in control.